What We Do

 Get a glimpse of the National Society Daughters of the American Revolution at work across the country in education.

-Every January, the chapter invites the Elias Cady Society, Children of the American Revolution (C.A.R.) to the chapter meeting.
+Each year, the chapter invites the Elias Cady Society, Children of the American Revolution (C.A.R.) to chapter meetings.

 Patriotism is an important aspect of being a DAR member.
 Here is a video from Today’s DAR about patriotism.